devuri/wp-env-config/README.md

 This should be above the comment `/* That's all, stop editing!
 Happy publishing. */` Thats it, you're done!

+#### Developer Admin Account.

+The `DEVELOPER_ADMIN` constant is a user ID that uniquely identifies a developer as a **special administrative user** within the environment.
+This constant can be defined in the env configuration file which can then be used to grant the developer specific privileges and access rights in the web application.

+> It's **important** to note that the use of **this is optional and that this library itself does not grant any special privileges**.
+The DEVELOPER_ADMIN constant simply provides an easy way to differentiate this user from other administrative users.

 ## Advanced Usage

 This package will ignore values that are declared before the `Setup::init(__DIR__)->config()` is initialized.